ar3thien/ar3thien.github.io/_posts/2021-02-13-aws-estimated-charges.md

 ---
 <br>
   1. Monitor daily AWS spending to the closest minimum interval
+  2. Display it on a dashboard
-  2. Generate alerts and get notified
+  3. Generate alerts and get notified

 # __Installation__
 ---